akashnandini/bamazon/README.md

 # bamazon
 Bamazon is Amazon-like storefront with the MySQL skills.
-The app will take in orders from customers and deplete stock from the store's inventory.
+The app will take in orders from customers and delete stock from the store's inventory.

 ##Challenge #1: Customer View (bamazonCustomer.js)